Gathering Data#

 Absolute paths are also supported.

-, you may not want to run the full crawl, but rather restrict the crawl to the first N
+When using the DryRunPipeline, you may not want to run the full crawl, but rather restrict the crawl to the first N

 pages.
-In that case, you can use the Scrapy setting CLOSESPIDER_PAGECOUNT
+In that case, you can use the Scrapy setting CLOSESPIDER_PAGECOUNT.

 For example, you can use the following.